elifesciences/builder/docs/vault.md

 ### User scenario

-To perform `updte_infrastructure`, builder assumes a logged-in Vault client, probably running on the master server.
+To perform `update_infrastructure`, builder assumes a logged-in Vault client, probably running on the master server.

 Run the following command to log in: